Preventing Canine Heatstroke: Important Tips for Dog Owners

 Water activities can help cool down

-Water activities are great fun for dogs and can also help cool them down during hot weather.
+Water activities are great for dogs and can also help cool them down during hot weather.
 If your dog enjoys swimming, find a dog-friendly swimming area or invest in a small kiddie pool where they can splash around.
 Remember to always supervise your dog and ensure their safety around water.

 Explore shade-filled hiking trails

 If you enjoy outdoor activities with your dog, consider exploring shade-filled hiking trails during cooler times of the day.
-Look for trails that have ample tree cover or natural shade to protect your dog from excessive heat.
+Look for trails that have ample tree or natural shade to protect your dog from excessive heat.
 These trails offer a scenic and enjoyable experience while reducing the risk of heatstroke.

 Attend dog-friendly events in cooler times